jojo2956481/push_swap/README.md

 ### Conclusion

 Within the constraints of *push_swap*, different algorithmic strategies are required depending on input size.
-Insertion sort serves as a simple baseline for small datasets.
+selection sort serves as a simple baseline for small datasets.
 Chunk sort provides an efficient intermediate solution using value partitioning.
 Radix sort offers the best performance for large datasets while strictly respecting the project rules.
 ___